k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Import the TDM_TableLevel LU and deploy it.

-## Step 2: Relate Tables to a Business Entity
+## Step 2: Optional — Populate RefList MTable

-**This step is required for [Entities & referential data](/articles/TDM/tdm_gui/14b_task_source_component_entities.md) tasks**.
-The list of available referential tables for a TDM task that contains a Business Entity and referential data is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
+- This step is required for:
+  * [Entities & referential data](/articles/TDM/tdm_gui/14b_task_source_component_entities.md) tasks.
 Populate the **RefList** with a list of all available related tables for each LU.
-The following settings should be populated for each record:
+The following settings should be populated for each record.
+  * [Table-level tasks](/articles/TDM/tdm_gui/14c_task_source_component_tables.md) for tables whose source and target attributes are not identical.

+- The **RefList** MTable contains the following fields:

-- **lu_name** — populated by the LU name to allow selection of the related table in a TDM task based on the task's LUs.
+  - **lu_name** — populated by the **LU name** to allow selection of the related table in a TDM task based on the task's LUs.
+Alternatively, if you wish to run the table in a table-level task, populate the lu_name with **TDM_TableLevel**.

   - **id** — an incrementing number.

   - **reference_table_name** — populated with the table name in the source environment.

+  - **interface_name** — the table's source interface.

   - **schema_name** — populated with the name of the source DB schema that stores the table.

-- **interface_name** — the table's source interface.

   - **target_ref_table_name** — an optional parameter.
 Populate it when the table names in the source and target differ.
 If not provided, the target table name is taken from the **reference_table_name** field.

+  - **target_interface_name** — the table's target interface.

   - **target_schema_name** — populated with the name of the target DB that stores the table.

-- **target_interface_name** — the table's target interface.

   - **table_pk_list** — an optional setting.
 Populated with the list of the target table's PK fields in the RefList object.
 These fields can be used later for customizing the load flow to run an Upsert on the target table.

   - **truncate_indicator** — by default, TDM runs a delete on the table in the target environment before loading it.
 If you have permission to run a truncate on the target table and need to use the truncate instead of delete (e.g., the target DB is Cassandra), set this indicator to **true**.

   - **count_indicator** — this setting is set to **true** by default, enabling counting the number of records in the source or target, as a way to monitor task execution.
 Set this indicator to **false**, if required, to disable counting records in the target.

+  - **count_flow** - a Broadway flow that return the table count.

-Note that from TDM V9.4 onwards, the schema_name and target_schema_name fields can be populated with either of the following options:
+Note that from **TDM V9.4 onwards**, the schema_name and target_schema_name fields can be populated with either of the following options:

 - Schema name
 - Global name.
 Add a `@` sign before and after the Global name to indicate that the schema name should be taken from the Global's value.
 For example: `@CUSTOMER_SCHEMA_NAME@`.
 Using a Global to populate the schema is useful when different environments have different schema names.